Skip to main content

 Ginkgo usually takes 4 to 6 weeks of daily, properly dosed use to noticeably support cold hands or brain fog.
 Some people feel a mild lift in focus within the first 2 weeks.
 If nothing has shifted at 8 to 12 weeks, ginkgo is unlikely to be the right tool.

 No, ginkgo is not a stimulant.
 It does not raise heart rate, blood pressure, or cause jitters the way caffeine does.
 The effect is more about supporting blood delivery than pushing the nervous system.
-That said, sensitive people can feel slightly more alert, especially with high doses late in the day.
+That said, sensitive people can feel slightly more alert, particularly with high doses late in the day.

-Ginkgo does not prevent Alzheimer's or dementia, despite years of marketing claims.
+Ginkgo does not prevent Alzheimers or dementia, despite years of marketing claims.
 The large GEM trial showed no clear prevention benefit.
 There is modest evidence it can support symptoms in mild cognitive impairment, but it should not be sold as a way to avoid dementia.

-Ginkgo may help certain types of tinnitus, especially when the cause is vascular (related to blood flow).
+Ginkgo may help certain types of tinnitus, particularly when the cause is vascular (related to blood flow).
 For tinnitus driven by hearing loss, noise damage, or nerve problems, the effect is usually small.
 A 6 to 8 week trial gives a fair test.

 Yes, daily long-term use is reasonable for healthy adults at 120 to 240 mg per day of a standardized extract.
 People on blood thinners, daily aspirin, NSAIDs, with seizures, or facing surgery should not take it.
 Annual reassessment with your physician is a good idea.